Daewoo Lanos: Australia and North America

 The Lanos was finally phased out after the 2002 model year, superseded worldwide by the Daewoo Kalos.
 Daewoo ceased operations in North America.
 After GM took over Daewoo to become GMDAT, Chevrolet began importing the Daewoo Kalos, rebadged as the Aveo, to North America beginning with MY 2004.
 However, the Lanos continues to be sold in Mexico and Latin America.

 The 2001 and 2002 models follow a recent trend among cars intended to be sold in many markets, in that their rear lamps are asymmetric, with the fog lamp and reverse lamp occupying complementary spots on the driver's side and passenger side respectively; consequently, the rear lamps differ between left- and right-hand drive examples.

 Ukraine

 In Ukraine, the Lanos has been the best-selling car since at least 2006, and until 2014 (except 2012), being produced by the local manufacturer ZAZ under its own brand (starting from 2005).
+Over the years, 364,000 cars were bought in Ukraine.
+The production ended in 2017.

+Lanos in popular culture

+In Taxi (2004 film), a Romeo model appears as the main character's car.
+The heroine said, "Is this your car?
+Daewoo?"
+He hates it, and his driving skills are terrible, so he can't get out of the car in a parallel parking situation. # A gag scene showing the poor perception of Daewoo Motors in the United States at the time.

+Red's vehicle, a character in the 2008 film Pineapple Express starring Seth Rogen, is the same vehicle, which helps Craig Robinson run over and kill Matheson, taunting him for being run over and killed by a Daewoo Lanos.
+Later, a Korean gangster group blows up the villain's hideout, and the car explodes, crushing Carol, a corrupt cop who cooperated with the villain Ted, with the bonnet.